deltaonealpha/dsmsapl/README.md

 Want a completely GUI based (non-console) version?
 Hold my sock for version2.0, coming later this year.
 * "soon" is a rather skeptical term

+This is a COMPLETE registry (log) for ALL changes being made to the program.

 ## Libraries used:
 #### > datetime
 #### > mysql.connector